 Declaring bankruptcy can be tough on your credit, at least in terms of scoring.
 And after filing for bankruptcy, your credit reports may be limited to a score range of 300 to 800.

-A bankruptcy can remain on your credit reports for up to 10 years after the filing date.
+How long does a bankruptcy stay on your credit reports?
+The record can remain for 10 years after the filing date.
 But Chapter 13 bankruptcies may drop off your credit reports after seven years if you’ve completed the payment plan.

 If you were behind on payments before you declared bankruptcy, an account may drop off your credit reports seven years after the first late payment that led to a default (or discharge via bankruptcy).
 This means some of your discharged accounts might drop off before the bankruptcy.